Kaihamu: War with Rangi-houhiri of Ngai Te Rangi

 At this point, Rangi-houhi arrived with a force.
 He and Kaihamu met in single combat and Kaihamu decapitated him, taking his mere club and his tōpuni (dog's skin cloak).
 Te Arawa tradition says that this battle took place at Pōporo-huama, at the mouth of the Waihi River.
 Māui Pōmare says it took place between the mouth of the Waihi and the mouth of the Kaituna River at Te Whare-o-te-Rangimarere.
 Both locations are very near Maketu.

-Returning to Maketu, all of the warriors gathered around Tū-parahaki claiming to have killed Rangi-houhi and throwing decapitated heads on the ground in front of her to prove it.
+Returning to Maketu, all of the warriors gathered around Tū-parahaki claiming to have killed Rangi-houhi and throwing severed heads on the ground in front of her to prove it.
 Finally, Kaihamu came forward and laid out the mere, the tōpuni, and Rangi-houhi's head.
 Then Tū-parahaki agreed to marry Kaihamu and made the journey to Moeātoa.
 Kaihamu had gone in advance to prepare everything for Tū-parahaki's arrival and she was led by Kaihamu's dog which indicated the spot which Kaihamu had made tapu for her camp each night on the journey.
 Māui Pōmare reports the pōwhiri chanted by the people of Moeātoa when Tū-parahaki arrived.